 All staff have been trained in how to prevent blood born pathogens, asthma, suicide awareness and the signs of child abuse.
 Some staff members have been trained on how to use the TIPS reporting system; a system that students, staff, community members and parents may use to report things such as bullying issues.
 Some staff have also been trained as certified medication aids to administer medication to students while they are on field trips or school-sponsored activities.
+Some staff members will be trained later this month in CPR and first aid.

 - 1. Staff Training List

 - 2. School Calendar Showing Dates for School Improvement

-- 3. New Mentor Meeting Sheet
+- 3. New Mentor Staff Traing Adgenda

-- 4. New Mentor PowerPoint Presentation

-- 5. New Mentor Welcome Back Meeting

-- 6. Follow Up Mentor Meeting Notes

-- 7. CPI Certification Letters
+- 4. CPI Certification Letters

-- 8. Bloodborne Pathogens Certification
+- 5. Bloodborne Pathogens Certification

+- 6.Medication Aid Certificate

+- 7. Suicide Awareness Prevention Sheet

-9.Medication Aid Certificate10.Suicide Awareness Prevention Sheet11.Child Abuse Certificate
+- 8. Child Abuse Certificate